samuelim01/tp/docs/UserGuide.md

 * For all parameters aside from `NAME` and `RSVP_STATUS`, providing an empty value (e.g. `p/`) will filter for guests with unfilled values for that parameter.
 * Providing an empty `RSVP_STATUS` will filter for guests with RSVP status `Unknown`.
 * Providing an empty `NAME` will filter for guests without a name, thus returning an empty guest list as all guests need a name.
-* A filter command requires at least 1 parameter.
+* At least one parameter must be specified in a filter command.

 </box>